This post may contain affiliate links. Please see my disclosure policy for details.

-It’s the Headquarters of the Ramakrishna Math and the Ramakrishna Mission who are a spiritual organisation.
+It’s the Headquarters of the Ramakrishna Math and the Ramakrishna Mission who is a spiritual organisation.

 It was founded in the 19th century by Sri Ramakrishna, known as the Prophet of the Modern Age and his chief disciple Swami Vivekananda, a forward thinker and religious leader.